AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 Like in any list screen, you can configure columns to personalize the display to view all the information you need.
 See this [section](#list-screens).

-For more information about the Campaign explorer, folder hierarchy and resources, refer to this [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html#ac-explorer-ui){target="_blank"}.
+For more information about the Campaign explorer, folder hierarchy and resources, refer to this [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html#ac-explorer-ui){target="_blank"}.

 ### Campaign Management {#user-interface-campaign-management}